mdditt2000/BIGIQ/QuickStartGuide.md

 ## Create kubernetes bigip container ingress service

+Located the deployment file in the deployment-artifacts folder

 ## Create ConfigMap
 This config map contains both BIG-IQ AS3 template and BIG-IQ AS3 deployment.
 Users can modify the template according to their requirement and also users can remove the "BIQ_AS3_TEMPLATE" if already have pre-configured template available on BIG-IQ system.
 However, user must configure "BIQ_AS3_DECELERATION".